Installing InnoKB Server

 But on FreeBSD and Solaris, all user input including file uploads are assumed Unicode encoding (either of UCS2-LE, UCS2-BE and UTF-8),

-other encoding based files should be first converted into Unicode before uploading to InnoKB Server, so that
+other encoding based files must be first converted into Unicode before uploading to InnoKB Server, so that

-Another place that may care for Character Set or Encoding is the Console or log viewer.
+Another place that may care for Charset and Encoding is the Console or log viewer.

 On Windows and Linux, it is somewhat easy to correct display for non-ASCII characters by properly setting the system locale.

-However, on FreeBSD and Solaris, all non-ASCII characters are ignored on Console.
+However, on FreeBSD and Solaris, all non-ASCII characters are ignored on Console output.

 Win32::OperService Failed/ErrCode(1060): The specified service does not exist as an installed service.